mattrglobal/sample-apps/mobile-credential-online-presentation/README.md

 ### Making the app publically available

-The app needs to be publically available for the online presentation to work.
+The app needs to be publicly available for online presentation to work.
+You can either:
+- Use a hosting service of your choice.
+- Use cloudflare or ngrok tunnels to make your locally running app publicly available.
 You can either use a hosting service of your choice, or use cloudflare or ngrok tunnels to expose your locally running app publically.

 > [!IMPORTANT]